zzmzzmgithub/esutils/README.md

 ```

 #### Batch indexing
-This is a useful mechanism to index a `Stream` or any other potentially unbounded data set.
+`IndexBatch` is useful when indexing a `Stream` or any other data set with unknown size.
+The component retains a temporary buffer and triggers an `indexer.bulkIndex()`
-`IndexBatch` implements `AutoCloseable` which means it requires no cleanup (i.e. bulk-indexing the last items that might not be a complete batch)
+automatically whenever the number of items in the buffer reaches a given size (the batch size).
+It also implements `AutoCloseable` to deal with the last items that
+might not form a complete batch for an automatic index.
 ```
 Stream<Map<String,Object>> docs = ...
 try (IndexBatch batch = indexer.batch(100)) {